 Duration: 12:00pm to 8:00pm

-What to expect: snorkeling at Black Rock Beach and discovering the lovely town of Lahaina
+What to expect: snorkeling at Black Rock Beach and exploring the lovely town of Lahaina.

 Duration: every night, until late

-What to expect: socializing, making friends, playing drinking games and having a lot of fun
+What to expect: socialising, making friends, playing games and having a lot of fun!

-My opinion: of course these are not official tours, but that’s an important part of the week: sitting all of us together in the common area of the hostel playing Jenga or beer-pong and sharing our stories and pictures from the day.
+My opinion: of course, these are not official tours, but they are unmissable moments of the week: meeting up in the hostel every evening to share our stories and our photos of the day, have a drink and enjoy a fun moment all together.
+This is where friendships are formed that may last a very long time!
 During this week I met some of the best people I’ve ever come across during all my travels and felt so happy to be part of this adventure.
-I’m sure that you’ll feel the same if you decide to stay at Banana Bungalow during your visit of Maui!
+So long live all the Banana Friends and thank you for these unforgettable moments!